ManhQLe/Async8/README.md

  In the examples above, A,B,D,C,E,F,G,XY,Z,W I call them chips/modules.
  Each chips will have core logic, uniquename locally to the circuit, properties, inputs, and single output.
- Output of circuit can fan out to different chips inputs.
+ Output of a chip can fan out to different chips inputs in a localboard.

  Diagram 1 has one root node (A) and one leaf node(A) Diagram 2, I call it circular circuit.
  This type of circuit requires a Names parameter to be put to Fire function in order for it to have a start point.
  Kind of like boostrap
  A circuit can have many leaves and roots.

      .------+----------+-------.
  A---+      |          |       |
      | NAME | LOGIC FX + PROPS +--->Output
  B---+      |          |       |
       `-----+----------'-------'
+	      Figure: Chip/Module

 	Below is an example of how to describe a chip.
 ```